 Overall, your child just needs to earn income that’s reported to the IRS.
 If it’s self-employed income like mowing lawns or babysitting, that may mean paying self-employment taxes depending on how much they earn – which becomes another teachable money moment!

-Can you contribute to the Roth IRA on their behalf?
+Can You Contribute to the Roth IRA on Your Child’s Behalf?

 Yes, you can help fund the account but you can’t contribute more than your child earns.
-Say they earn $1,000 as a summer camp counselor; you can match that $1,000 but not exceed it.
+For example, say they earn $1,000 as a summer camp counselor; you can match that $1,000 but not exceed it.
 Only contribute what you can afford – don’t derail your retirement or other investment endeavors just to bolster your child’s.

-Roth IRAs have a $7,000 contribution limit for 2024, or the child’s total annual earned income, whichever number is less.
-This means if they make more than $3,000 a year, a child can only contribute up to $3,000.
+Roth IRAs have a $7,000 contribution limit for 2025, or the child’s total annual earned income, whichever number is less.
+This means if they make $3,000 a year, a child can only contribute up to $3,000.

 Three Reasons a Roth IRA Could be Right for Kids

-Roth IRA investment accounts are quite often beneficial.
+Roth IRA investment accounts are oftentimes beneficial.
 Though you make contributions with after-tax dollars, mitigating taxable income isn’t likely an issue your child needs to worry about yet.
 However, the earning potential and tax-free distributions are a big draw, especially at a young age.

 1. You Can Withdraw Contributions Anytime, No Questions Asked